Lucsantosg/CloudLogAnalysis/cfapps/logging_cf_apps.md

 | Message | The message that is issued by the component.
 The message varies depending on the context. |
 {: caption="Table 1.
 CF app log entry fields" caption-side="top"}

+## Tutorial: Analyze logs in Kibana for a Cloud Foundry app
+{: #tutorial}

+To learn how to use Kibana to analyze the logs for a Cloud Foundry app, see [Analyze logs in Kibana for a Cloud Foundry app](/docs/tutorials/application-log-analysis.html#generate-access-and-analyze-application-logs).